wohaco/despace/venus_observing_system.md

 **Aerial Platform(s).**

-The aim of the aerial platform is to sample a limited vertical portion of the Venus cloud layer, which extends from 47 km to 70 km altitude at low latitudes, but up to only about 67 km at polar latitudes.
+The aim of the aerial platform is to sample a limited vertical portion of the Venus cloud layer, which extends from 47 ㎞ to 70 ㎞ altitude at low latitudes, but up to only about 67 ㎞ at polar latitudes.
 The science goals for the aerial platform are:

    1. search for substances that are responsible for absorption of solar radiation (0.2 — 1.0 μm) & which may account for some of the opacity at near infrared wavelengths (1 — 3 μm),
    2. characterize the bounds of habitability & potential bio‑signatures by measuring cloud particle physical, chemical & optical properties,